UA-Online/style-guide/_pages/website-webpage-the-web-the-world-wide-web.md

 ---
 title: website, webpage, the web, the World Wide Web
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## website, webpage, the web, the World Wide Web
+# website, webpage, the web, the World Wide Web

 Based on Webster’s.
 UA usage varies but we should aim for consistency within documents.[^75]